WRNL: Programming

-Weekday mornings begin with "The Sports Junkies," syndicated from co-owned WJFK-FM in Washington, D.C.
-Adam Epstein does a local midday show, WJFK's "Grant and Danny" air in afternoon drive, and the BetQL Audio Network and CBS Sports Radio is heard during the rest of the schedule.
+Weekday mornings begin with "The Sports Junkies", syndicated from co-owned WJFK-FM in Washington, D.C.
+Adam Epstein does a local midday show, WJFK's "Grant and Danny" air in afternoon drive, and the BetMGM Network and Infinity Sports Network is heard during the rest of the schedule.
 WRNL is the flagship station for Virginia Commonwealth University Rams men's basketball, Virginia Tech Hokies football and men's basketball, and Richmond Flying Squirrels minor league baseball.
 WRNL is an affiliate for the Washington Commanders Radio Network, although conflicts often shift Commanders games to sister stations WRVA or WRXL.

 History

 WLBG and WPHR

 WRNL is among the oldest stations in Richmond.
 Station WLBG, broadcasting on 332.5 meters (902 kHz) with 100 watts from Petersburg, was granted a license on December 13, 1926.
 The owner was Robert Allen Gamble.
 In 1931, WLBG, Inc. was created to hold the license, and Gamble sold it to local tobacco businessmen the following year.

 On August 27, 1935, WLBG, Inc. was sold to a group of three – Richmond News Leader publisher John Stewart Bryan, his son D. Tennant Bryan, and the paper's editor Douglas Southall Freeman.

 As WPHR, a daytimer required to sign off at sunset, the station joined the Virginia Broadcasting Network, a five-station group headed by WCHV Charlottesville, on February 1, 1936.
 Although a planned 16-hour day of common programming failed in three months due to high costs, the network remained to carry Virginia Cavaliers football.
 The station's FCC record contains several dozen special authorizations to operate after sunset for football games.